marczh/surfTrackCam/hardware-components.md

   * direct mount of stepper motor might lead to jerky movements
   * stepper motor might be to weak to rotate a heavy camera sports zoom lens configuration (inertia)
   * to be tested
+   * mount two makerbeams to mount the camera on plate